-Among the usual antennas used in today’s data transfer, there are also different type of antennas used.
+Among the usual antennas used in today’s data transfer, different types of antennas are used.
 First publications about electrodynamic characteristics of fractal structures were published in the 1980s, but the first practical approach appeared after 10 years.
-Dr. Nathan Cohen professor of Boston university designed, engineered and patented many practical fractal antenna solutions and founded “Fractal Antenna Systems” in 1995.
+Dr. Nathan Cohen, professor of Boston University, designed, engineered, and patented many practical fractal antenna solutions and founded “Fractal Antenna Systems” in 1995.

-As Nathan states in the center of Boston, there were forbidden to use external antennas in the city so he managed to hide antenna within the design of amateur radio station.
-He took aluminum foil and made antenna as decoration according to Van Koch figure:
+As Nathan states, there were forbidden to use external antennas in the city in the center of Boston.
+Hence, he managed to hide the antenna within the design of an amateur radio station.
+He took aluminum foil and made an antenna as decoration according to Van Koch figure:

 This figure builds as follows: first-line (length is z)is cut in 3 even pieces z/3.
-In the middle, the triangle is formed with same side lengths z/3 and same angles.
-This way wee gets single element template.
-Then repeat this process with other segments where sizes diminish 3 times (z/9) then follows again 3 times (z/27) and so on.
-This way fractal size doesn’t change.
+In the middle, the triangle is formed with the same side lengths z/3 and same angles.
+This way wee gets a single element template.
+Then repeat this process with other segments where sizes diminish 3 times (z/9), then follow 3 times (z/27) again, and so on.
+This way, fractal size doesn’t change.

-Today fractal antenna technology is in early stages because engineers are doing empirical experiments to find out what geometrical structures give better results.
-During these experiments, they found out that using ordinary type antenna templates building fractals give better gain coefficient.
+Today fractal antenna technology is in the early stages because engineers are doing empirical experiments to find out what geometrical structures give better results.
+During these experiments, they found out that using ordinary type antenna templates building fractals gives a better gain coefficient.
 Like this antenna type:

-Dipole antennas usually have narrow band-about 2.4% around frequency carrier.
-If 5th iteration is used then this parameter grows up to 3.1%.
-If the 3D tree is used (when there are 4 branches used instead of 2) then this parameter grows up to 12.7%.
+Dipole antennas usually have a narrow band-about 2.4% around frequency carrier.
+If the 5th iteration is used, then this parameter grows up to 3.1%.
+If the 3D tree is used (when there are 4 branches used instead of 2), this parameter grows up to 12.7%.

 Besides Dipole antennas there are resonant loop antennas used.
 Loop antennas are build using Koch figures:

-Ordinary frame antennas have low input impedance what makes difficult to connect to the feeder.
-Fractal loops allow increasing impedance even for frequencies lower resonance and this way effectiveness increases.
+Ordinary frame antennas have low input impedance what makes it difficult to connect to the feeder.
+Fractal loops allow increasing impedance even for frequencies lower resonance, and this way, effectiveness increases.

-Additionally to narrowband antennas there one type of antennas – wide band.
-These are Sierpinski antennas are frequency independent and have several bands of resonance and can be compared to log-periodic and spirals.
-Frequency independence is a result of retaining similar shape at many scales.
+Additionally to narrowband antennas, there one type of antennas – wide band.
+These are Sierpinski antennas are frequency independent and have several resonance bands, and can be compared to log-periodic and spirals.
+Frequency independence is a result of retaining a similar shape at many scales.
 Sierpinski fractals don’t require additional space while frequency band grows as it happens with spiral and log-periodic antennas: